sub-c/AllegroDotNet/README.md

 * No testing has been done on OSX, and minimal testing was done on Linux.
 Additional testing from the community would be helpful!

 ## Troubleshooting
+* If you get "unbalanced stack" errors, ensure your application is targeting *x64* architecture. *AnyCPU* will not work.

 * Note you need the correct version of the Allegro 5 library or the call to `Al.Init()` will fail.
 Currently, AllegroDotNet supports v5.2.8; verify you have the correct version of Allegro if you encounter problems calling `Al.Init()`.

 * AllegroDotNet requires a monolith version of Allegro (ie, `allegro_monolith-5.2.dll`) to be available to use the native Allegro 5 library.